isomerpages/cris-corp/news-and-events/news/_posts/2023-12-01-post-Celebrating as CRIS.md

 View highlights from the CRIS Values launch [here](https://www.linkedin.com/feed/update/urn:li:activity:7082248638541791232/).

-Staff also participated actively in several events and activities throughout the year, which reinforced our CRIS Values.
+Staff also participated actively in several events and activities throughout the year, which reinforced our organisational values.

 During our first-ever **CRIS Family Day** in March this year, more than 50 staff gathered with family and pets in tow for an afternoon of fun and games at Labrador Park, including a “CRIS Amazing Race” and a heartwarming BBQ dinner by the sea!

 ![5.1.2 CRIS Family Day and Culinary event](/images/Resources_News/231203%20Year%20in%20review/5_1_2.png)

-In September 2023, over 70 CRIS employees came together to unleash their culinary creativity at a **cooking workshop** at Palette Sensations.
+In September, over 70 CRIS employees came together to unleash their culinary creativity at a **cooking workshop** at Palette Sensations.
 Staff teamed up to craft a three-course meal and enjoyed their fruits of labour after the session.
-What made this session even more special was the unique activity of crafting food sculptures that symbolised our CRIS core values.
+What made this session even more special was the unique activity of crafting food sculptures that symbolised our CRIS Values.

 ![5.1.3 CRIS Dinner and dance](/images/Resources_News/231203%20Year%20in%20review/5_1_3.png)